Bachelor of Science in Engineering

 - Elective courses (as needed to reach 128 credits total).

-The professional requirements are satisfied by 21 credits of 2000-level or higher courses in engineering, science, or mathematics or MGMT 5335 or OPIM 3801.
+The professional requirements are satisfied by 21 credits of 2000-level or higher courses in engineering, science, mathematics, or statistics, including MGMT 5335 or OPIM 3801.
 At least one course each from four of the following different technical areas must be selected:

 - Environmental/Sanitary Engineering: ENVE 3220, 4310